isidzukuri/simple_tools/README.md

 ```

 `SimpleTools::Operation` respond to `.call` and can receive hash of parameters.
-Inside operation to share variables between steps use `update_context(:any_key, 'any value')` setter and `context[:any_key]` getter.
+To share variables between steps inside operation use `update_context(:any_key, 'any value')` setter and `context[:any_key]` getter.

 `.call` returns object which respond to `.success?` and returns boolean value.

 Also `.context` method is available.
 It returns set by operation values.

-If on some step occurs error next steps will not be invoked and current call of operation is considered as failed.
+Next steps will not be invoked and current call of operation is considered as failed if error occurs on any of previuos steps

 ```ruby
 class FailedOperation < SimpleTools::Operation